kevinmatthes/routines/documentation/README.md

 ### Make

 Doxygen might create, depending on its settings, a \LaTeX\ manual, as well.
-In order to compile it, Doxygen provides a makefile by default.
+In order to compile it, Doxygen provides a makefile therefore.

 ### Pandoc